Video-based Sequential Bayesian Homography Estimation for Soccer Field Registration: Experiments

-The method proposed by Chu et al. \cite{kpsfr} -- referred to as KpSFR -- uses a ResNet-34-based encoder-decoder architecture, which incorporates skip connections.
-Using the same keypoint template proposed by Nie et al., dynamic filter learning is used to predict keypoints.
-While state-of-the-art results are reported, the method requires pre-processed results, e.g. acquired by the method of Nie et al., to obtain keypoint identity encodings during inference.
+The method proposed by \citep{kpsfr}, referred to as KpSFR, uses a ResNet-34-based encoder-decoder architecture incorporating skip connections.
+Using the same keypoint template proposed by \citep{robust}, dynamic filter learning is used to predict keypoints.
+While state-of-the-art results are reported, the method requires pre-processed results, e.g. acquired by the method of \citep{robust}, to obtain keypoint identity encodings during inference.
 Ignoring this pre-requisite, the method uses approximately 73 million parameters, and inference occurs at approximately 1.5 frames per second\footnote{As measured on an NVIDIA RTX 3090 GPU with an AMD Ryzen 9 5900X CPU, with the following inference script: \url{https://github.com/ericsujw/KpSFR/blob/main/inference.py}.}.
-In comparison, the re-implementation of Nie et al. \cite{robust} requires approximately 42 million parameters and executes at approximately 50 frames per second \cite{robust}.
+In comparison, the re-implementation of \citep{robust} requires approximately 42 million parameters and executes at approximately 50 frames per second \citep{robust}.

-Both of these networks are trained in a manner similar to \cite{robust}: with the Adam \cite{adam} optimiser ($\beta_1=0.9, \beta_2=0.999$) for 300 epochs, where the initial learning rate of $1e-4$ decays to $1e-5$ after 200 epochs.
+Both of these networks are trained in a manner similar to \citep{robust}: with the Adam \citep{adam} optimiser ($\beta_1=0.9, \beta_2=0.999$) for 300 epochs, where the initial learning rate of $1e-4$ decays to $1e-5$ after 200 epochs.
 Training takes place on the CARWC training set.

 The performance obtained before and after augmentation with our proposed method is of particular interest.
-Variations of the method of Nie et al. (brought about by changes to the training program, the number or distribution of keypoints in the field template) are augmented with our BHITK approach.
+Variations of the method of \citep{robust} (brought about by changes to the training program, the number or distribution of keypoints in the field template) are augmented with our BHITK approach.
 While some of these variations improve over other baseline methods without BHITK, additional improvements are attained using BHITK.
 Thus, the Bayesian modelling approach enables performance improvements which may not be attainable through other means.

-It has been shown that using stochastic gradient descent (SGD) instead of Adam leads to better generalisation \cite{sgd_v_adam}.
-Furthermore, sharpness-aware minimisation (SAM) \cite{sam} has been proposed to avoid sharp local minima, improving generalisation.
-The first variation of Nie et al. uses SAM and SGD instead of Adam.
+It has been shown that using stochastic gradient descent (SGD) instead of Adam leads to better generalisation \citep{sgd_v_adam}.
+Furthermore, sharpness-aware minimisation (SAM) \citep{sam} has been proposed to avoid sharp local minima, improving generalisation.
+The first variation of \citep{robust} uses SAM and SGD instead of Adam.
 The learning rate for SGD is set to 0.1, with a momentum of 0.9.
 Adaptive SAM is used with $\rho=2$.